axibase/atsd-use-cases/research/us-mortality/README.md

 Persons in poverty (percent): **38.3%** vs 13.5%<br />
 Per capita income in past 12 months (in 2015 dollars), 2011-2015: **$15,056** vs $28,930<br />

-Now, let us move to looking at mortality rates in New York City (fixed population size):
+Now, move on to looking at mortality rates in New York City (fixed population size):

 ```sql
 SELECT tot.datetime, tot.tags.city AS "city", tot.tags.state AS "state",